T-DX OTF trading admission terms and conditions

 No failure on the part of any party to exercise, and no delay on its part in exercising, any right or remedy under this Agreement will operate as a waiver thereof, nor will any single or partial exercise of any right or remedy preclude any other or further or future exercise thereof or the exercise of any other right or remedy.

 Exhibit 1 – Information and disclosure requirements

-The Company shall have its own website on the Internet on which all information from the Company published in accordance with this Exhibit shall, unless special cause exists, be available for at least the most recent two years.
+The Company shall have its website on the Internet on which all information from the Company published in accordance with this Exhibit shall, unless special cause exists, be available for at least the two most recent financial years.

-The current articles of association shall also be available on the website, unless they are freely available on the trade register (e.g. Zefix in Switzerland) or equivalent freely-available recognized public source.
+The current articles of association shall also be available on its website, unless they are freely available on the trade register (e.g. Zefix in Switzerland) or equivalent freely-available recognized public source.

 Information in accordance with this Agreement shall be correct, relevant, and reliable.
 It must be worded in French, English or German.